Lorraine 37L: After the war

 Lorraine tractors were used after World War II for various experimental roles.
-A number were sold on the civilian market, being used to carry cranes and digging equipment.
+A number were sold on the civilian market, used to carry cranes and digging equipment.
 However, the factory did not secure, despite lobbying, an order from the French Army, due to the fact that so much discarded Allied matériel could be obtained for free.
 Likewise, an attempt in 1946 to export the type to Switzerland failed.
 Some were listed in the army inventories for a few years after the war; the last known user was Syria.
 The Maurice Dufresne Museum, in Azay-le-Rideau, and the State Military Technical Museum, at Ivanovskoje, exhibit surviving vehicles of the shortened version.
 Two vehicles of the long version are part of the collection of the Militärhistorisches Museum der Bundeswehr at Dresden.